texturedesign/texturize/README.rst

 to a source image or photograph.
 It's useful in the context of computer graphics if you want to make variations on a theme or expand the size of an existing texture.

-This tool is powered by deep learning technology — using a combination of convolution networks and example-based optimization to synthesize images.
-We're aiming to make ``neural-texturize`` the highest-quality open source library available!
+This software is powered by deep learning technology — using a combination of convolution networks and example-based optimization to synthesize images.
+We're building ``texturize`` as the highest-quality open source library available!

 1. `Examples & Demos <#1-examples--demos>`_
 2. `Commands <#2-commands>`_